 Most of the information on this site is available to everyone without need to log in.
 Membership gives additional access to a few special resources.
 HealTorture.org's membership is open to all staff working in programs for torture survivors who are either Office of Refugee Resettlement (ORR) Torture Survivor Program grantees, members of the National Consortium of Torture Treatment Programs (NCTTP), or ORR staff.

 The HealTorture.org website is funded by the U.S. Department of Health and Human Services, Administration for Children and Families, Office of Refugee Resettlement.
-It is maintained by the National Capacity Building project, a project of The Center for Victims of Torture.
-No official endorsement by ORR or DHHS for the information on this web site is intended or should be inferred.
+No official endorsement by CVT, ORR, or DHHS for the information on this web site is intended or should be inferred.